Filing Annual Returns For Your Business

 To begin filing your Annual Returns, it is important to first ascertain which category in ACRA your company belongs to.

-In general, companies are classified into 3 broad categories: Public, Private or Dormant.
+In general, companies are classified into 2 main categories: public and private.

 If your business has more than 50 shareholders, is limited by a guarantee and is listed on the Singapore Exchange (SGX), it is considered a Public company.